-My group’s research goals are to: (i) develop active solid-state based THz devices that can be employed in compact, low cost communication and imaging systems, and (ii) investigate new materials and devices as well as non-traditional physical phenomena for THz and optoelectronic applications.
+In this regard, our research has been particularly focused in the THz region of the EM spectrum.
 The THz band is the broad region of the electromagnetic spectrum separating radio and optical waves.
 From an application point of view, THz has been historically one of the least explored regions of the spectrum.
 This can be understood on the basis that these waves have been notoriously difficult to produce, control and detect.
 Although significant scientific progress has been recently achieved, enhancing our understanding on the interplay between THz waves and matter and how these interactions can be tailored to generate and harness THz waves still remains a major challenge.
 My group’s work is framed into these efforts by trying to develop and demonstrate THz optoelectronic device concepts based on metamaterials, non-traditional electron transport phenomena such as plasmonics and tunneling, and new materials such as graphene, complex oxides, and topological insulators.
 Our research expertise goes from theory to experiment, including computational modeling of materials and devices, materials growth, device fabrication, and device characterization.
-We have equipment for CVD materials growth, THz CW and time-domain spectroscopy, DC and RF characterization (mmwave probe station + VNA with 67-110GHz frequency extenders), and we collaborate with groups growing complex oxides by MBE, III-N heterostructures by MBE, and thin films via pulsed laser deposition.
+We have equipment for CVD materials growth, THz CW and time-domain spectroscopy, DC and RF characterization (mmwave probe station + VNA with 67-110GHz frequency extenders), and we collaborate with groups growing materials and heterostructures through different techniques, pulsed laser deposition, MBE, and MOCVD.

 - Prof. Steve Blair (University of Utah)